 Social Factors: We believe our product will bring some degree of social impact.
 Our product introduces people a new way of recording.
 It makes recording more fun.
 Therefore, more and more people will be recording and start sharing on the internet.
 This will unite the society more closely.

-Environmental Factors: We paid a lot of attention to the environmental facto while designing our product.
+Environmental Factors: We paid a lot of attention to the environmental factor while designing our product.
 For our packaging design, we minimize the use of materials such as plastic.
 On the vehicle part, we design the packaging in a way that no extra plastic is used besides the necessary wirings.
 The major structure of the vehicle and the gimbal is made of metal which is relatively environmental-friendly.

 Economic Factors: Our design will bring an impact to the market due to the unique and innovative design.
 It has been rarely seen products like ours in the market.
 Our product not only has an innovative look but also useful functions.
 With appropriate commercialization, our product will make a big splash in the market.
 This is because the uniqueness of our product, as well as the fact that our product is truly useful for taking videos and images of good quality.